adamveld12/CB-Heroku-Template/README.md

 #### Notes ####

-  This uses a slightly customized version of the [Chicago Boss Buildpack] (Chicago Boss Buildpack) that supports mongoDb and postgres.
+  This uses a slightly customized version of the [Chicago Boss Buildpack] (https://github.com/adamveld12/heroku-buildpack-chicagoboss) that supports mongoDb and postgres.
   More coming if I'm bothered enough.